ZMassoodi/llm-risk-reporter/README.md

 ## Design decisions
 - All numerical computation is done in Python
-- This mitigates hallucination risk in a financial context where incorrect numbers could inform bad decisions
+- This reduces hallucination risk where bad numbers could inform bad decisions
 - Raw Greeks are always displayed alongside the LLM output so we can sanity check narrative